redhat-cap-exchange/dev_competition/SIGNUP.md

 We review the proposal and ask for additional information if needed.
 Once everything is fine, we will add the `accepted` label, create a dedicated project description page and close the issue.

-#### Changes to the project description after it has been accepted
+### Changes to the project description after it has been accepted

 1. Fork the repository
-2. Make changes to the project description page
+2. Make changes to YOUR project description page
 3. Submit a pull request